appbaseio/reactive-manual/content/docs/list-components/SingleDataList.md

 - **showRadio** `Boolean` [optional]
     whether to display a radio button beside the list item.
 Defaults to `true`.
 - **placeholder** `String` [optional]
     placeholder to be displayed in the searchbox.
 Defaults to "Search".
+Applicable only when `showSearch` is true.
 - **defaultValue** `string` [optional]
     selects an initial item from the list on mount.
 - **value** `string` [optional]